Issues in Policing

 10- Balancing Free Speech and Impartiality

 As I write this post, the Ottawa Police Service is in the throes of grappling with a troubling case related to a police officer's right to express their personal views.
 Born of the tragic circumstances surrounding the death of an unarmed black man in July of 2016 in Ottawa during a confrontation with police, the controversy is centered on officers opting to wear a bracelet signifying their support for the officer who has been charged with manslaughter in relation to the death.
 The bracelets are inscribed with the phrase "United We Stand" on the outside, and "Divided We Fall" on the inside.
-Key to the discussion is that the officers are wearing the bracelets while on duty and in uniform.
+The key to the discussion is that the officers are wearing the bracelets while on duty and in uniform.

 Now, I mentioned that the deceased was unarmed, and I mentioned that the deceased was black; I did so not because an individual death is more tragic based on race, but rather because context is everything.
 In policing at this time in history we are struggling to earn the respect and trust of communities of people who have been marginalized by poverty and racism.
 That is the context- and race matters.